August 19, 2022

 Canada is also investing heavily in new energy storage technologies to support clean energy.

-Wind energy is the fastest-growing and now the lowest-cost source of new electricity generation in Canada.
-More wind-energy capacity has been installed in Canada over the last decade than in any other form.
+Wind energy is Canada's fastest-growing and the lowest-cost source of new electricity generation.
+More wind energy capacity has been installed in Canada over the last decade than in any other form.

 According to the Canadian Renewable Energy Association, Canada has 317 wind energy projects producing power across the country.
 The largest wind farm is Black Spring Ridge, located in Vulcan County, Alberta, with 166 wind turbines.